Is Your Supply Chain Built for Speed?

 In today's fast-paced commercial environment, the need for speed might seem obvious, but that need is becoming greater.

 "We are in a period of rising interest rates, which means that inventory is getting more expensive.
-Shippers want to weed out inventory, whether it is raw materials or finished goods," says Andy Moses, senior vice president of sales and solutions for Penske Logistics.
+Shippers want to weed out inventory, whether it is raw materials or finished goods," says Andy Moses, senior vice president of solutions and sales strategy for Penske Logistics.

 Another trend that is bolstering the case for ratcheting supply chain velocity is the proliferation of SKUs, Moses says.
 Companies are introducing more product variants in response to customer demand, and as the number of SKUs rises, so does the level of complexity that has to be managed.
 Nimbler supply chains are better able to juggle these demand shifts and the product variants they create.